Daniel-J-S/seir-flex-426/src/page-content/capstone.md

 <br>
 <br>

+-->

 ### Suggested Ways to Get Started

-* **Wireframe** Make a drawing of what your app will look like on each page of your application (what does it look like as soon as you log on to the site?
+1. **Wireframe** Make a drawing of what your app will look like on each page of your application (what does it look like as soon as you log on to the site?
 What does it look like once a user logs in, etc.).

 <br>

-* **Break the project down into different components** (data, presentation, views, style, DOM manipulation) and brainstorm each component individually.
+2. **Break the project down into different components** (data, presentation, views, style, DOM manipulation) and brainstorm each component individually.

 <br>

-* Create your **user stories**
+3. Create your **user stories**

 <br>

-* Create a **Trello board** and break down the user stories into cards
+4. Create a **Trello board** and break down the user stories into cards

 <br>

-* **Use your Development Tools** (console.log, inspector, alert statements, etc) to debug and solve problems
+5. **Use your Development Tools** (console.log, inspector, alert statements, etc) to debug and solve problems

 <br>

-* Work through the lessons in class for help and inspiration!
-Think about adding relevant code to your application each day - you are given 5 days so that you can work on it in small chunks, COMMIT OFTEN.
-We will be looking at your commit dates and comments are part of your scoring.
+5. **Review previous lessons in class for help and inspiration!** Think about adding relevant code to your application each day - you are given 5 days so that you can work on it in small chunks, COMMIT OFTEN.

 <br>

-* **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.
+6. **Commit early, commit often.** Don’t be afraid to break something because you can always go back in time to a previous version.

 <br>

-* **Consult documentation resources** (MDN, jQuery, etc.) at home to better understand what you’ll be getting into.
+7. **Consult documentation resources** (MDN, jQuery, React Docs ... etc) at home to better understand what you’ll be getting into.

 <br>

-* **Don’t be afraid to write code that you know you will have to remove later.** Create temporary elements (buttons, links, etc) that trigger events if real data is not available.
+8. **Don’t be afraid to write code that you know you will have to remove later.** Create temporary elements (buttons, links, etc) that trigger events if real data is not available.
 For example, if you’re trying to figure out how to change some text when the game is over but you haven’t solved the win/lose game logic, you can create a button to simulate that until then.

 <br>